konstantin24121/sublime-kabems/README.md

 See http://wbond.net/sublime_packages/package_control/installation for instructions.

-Open the palette (Control+Shift+P or Command+Shift+P) in Sublime Text and select Package Control: Install Package and then select "KABEM" from the list.
+Open the palette (Control+Shift+P or Command+Shift+P) in Sublime Text and select Package Control: Install Package and then select "KABEMS" from the list.

 ### Manually